 - Be Punctual

-Every production event has a “Call Time”.
-This is always a bit before the event is scheduled to start.
-This allows the team to get the gear set-up and go over the game plan for the event.
-It is during this time that the team will talk through any areas of concern and allow individuals to check their gear to make sure everything is working properly.
+Every production event has (or should have) a “Call Time”.
+This is always a bit before the event is scheduled to start and it allows the team to get the gear set-up, fix any problems and go over the game plan for the event.
+It is during this time that the team set up their equipment, troubleshoot and fix any problems, talk through the service order so everyone understands the transitions and each element of the service.

 - Pay Attention